craigerrington/rfan/readme.md

 - Check the temperature from the server.
 - If it's below the defined threshold, it'll set the static speed of the fans to 1560 RPM, which should be pretty quiet.
-- It'll check on each run for the temperature, and should the temperature rise above the threshold, it'll re-enable automatic fan control (nice and noisy) to reduce the temperatures
+- It'll check on each run for the temperature, and should the temperature rise above the threshold, it'll re-enable automatic fan control (nice and noisy) to reduce the temperatures.
-- Once the temperatue is back below the threshold, static fan speeds will be re-enabled back to 1560 RPM
+- Once the temperatue is back below the threshold, static fan speeds will be re-enabled back to 1560 RPM.
-- Includes all of the monitoring features described below in `monitor.sh`
+- Includes all of the monitoring features described below in `monitor.sh`.

 ### `monitor.sh`
 monitor.sh should be scheduled with cron.